AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 ^^^^^^^^^^^^^^^^^^^

 A selector is a recursive function.
 It has a single implicit `it` argument that represents the current node.
-A selector has an implicit top level :ref:`Match expression` matching on `it`.
+A selector has an implicit top level `Match expression`_ matching on `it`.

 .. note:: The principle of selectors is more general than nodes, but is for the moment only usable with an ``it`` argument that is of type node.